BACONGUDEN/OutlookRandomizer/README.md

 10. Open Outlook, and press Alt + F11 to open upp the Outlook Script Editor.
 11. Go to `Tools > References` and enable `Microsoft Word Object Library` and click OK.
 12. Open `Project1` on the left-hand side, as well as `Microsoft Outlook Objects`.
-13. Double-click `ThisOutlookSession` and copy-paste the code from `outlookrandomizer.vbs` into that window.
+13. Double-click `ThisOutlookSession` and copy-paste the code from `outlook_randomizer.vbs` into that window.
 14. Press **CTRL + S** on your keyboard to save, alternatively press `File > Save VbaProject.OTM`.

 ## Finishing Setup